 In premenopausal women, monthly menstrual bleeding may cause the deficiency.
 In men and postmenopausal women, iron deficiency usually indicates bleeding, most often in the digestive tract—for example, from a bleeding ulcer or a polyp in the colon.
 Chronic bleeding due to colon cancer is a serious cause in middle-aged and older people.

-Disorders that interfere with absorption from the intestine (see Overview of Malabsorption), such as celiac disease, can also cause iron deficiency.
+Disorders that interfere with absorption from the intestine (malabsorption disorders), such as celiac disease, can also cause iron deficiency.

 Iron deficiency may result from an inadequate diet, primarily in infants and small children, who need more iron because they are growing.
 Adolescent girls who do not eat meat are at risk of developing iron deficiency because they are growing and starting to menstruate.